 - Purity Protocol Oats are truly gluten free.
 Most people with Celiac aren't made ill by oats, just the contaminated oats, but be warned, some people with Celiac do react to oats regardless of contamination.

 - Food testing electronics: https://www.ezgluten.com/ and https://nimasensor.com/ these two are well known but there may be others.
 Warning: Don't use Nima as your only source of information, use multiple sources to decide whether a restaurant (or food) safe.
-There is increasing debate on whether the Nima device (but not some other devices) is accurate.

 - Want to be Tested?
 Requestatest is local and has discounted Celiac options.
 They are a direct to consumer testing company and can open the door to conversations with your doctor even if you don't have insurance, or if you prefer not to wait until a doctor orders the test.